braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/app_group_management.md

 article_title: App Group Management
 page_order: 0
 page_type: reference
-description: "This reference article covers managing app groups in your Braze dashboard. "
+description: "This reference article covers managing app groups in your Braze dashboard.
+Here you can find information on the draws of multiple app groups, how to delete your app group, and more."

 ---